DreamsWave/waveOSPX/README.md

 ## Contributing

 Contributions are welcome!
-Please read our contributing guidelines before getting started.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.